GluuFederation/docs-ce-prod/3.1.2/source/installation-guide/index.md

 * Increase the FD limit to 65535.
 The system file limit is set in `/proc/sys/fs/file-max`.

-It is recommended to check the FD limit before increasing it, and if this limit is customized and more than default, we recommend to the use the higher one.
+It is recommended to check the FD limit before increasing it, and if this limit is customized and more than default, we recommend using the higher one.

-File descriptors limit can be found using the below command.
+The FD limit can be found using the below command.

 ```
 # cat /proc/sys/fs/file-max